Length: 87 miles/139 km

 The 85-mile (137km) Ridgeway National Trail begins at Overton Hill, near Avebury, and heads east on a long and particularly beautiful stretch of downland path along the North Wessex Downs, with wide, exhilarating views over the rolling countryside of Wiltshire.

-Within the few first steps of the walk you become aware that this is a significant ancient route.
+Walking the Ridgeway, within the few first steps of the walk you become aware that this is a significant ancient route.
 The remarkable Neolithic Avebury Stone Circle, which dates from 2800 BC, is more interesting and evocative than Stonehenge, and a designated World Heritage Site.
 You pass the markers of the Sanctuary, a stone circle and Waylands Smithy, an accessible chambered long barrow with a fascinating legend attached to it.
 Ascend Silbury Hill, an Iron Age hill-fort, and the largest man-made mound in Europe.
 Enjoy the commanding view from Liddington Hillfort, believed to be the site of the battle of Badonicas, where the historical Ancient British King Arthur defeated the invading Saxon army, around 500 AD.

 The trail leads to Uffington White Horse, one of the most famous hill figures in the country, a huge 370ft long white horse chalk figure cut into the hill, dating from the Bronze Age.